When using bleach to pressure wash your house, you shouldn’t add it directly into the machine. You can spray bleach onto the surface before cleaning.

-There are different ways that you can go about actually power washing, but the most important thing is to have a strategy so that you don’t miss a spot.
-Most pressure washer manufactures recommend going horizontally with the hose for the best results.
+There are various ways to go about power washing, but most pressure washer manufacturers suggest that going horizontally with the hose yields the best results.

 Decide What Detergent To Use

-In a pinch, you can actually use regular laundry detergent or dish soap with pressure washers.
-They are safe and effective both in the machine and on the external siding of the house.
+In a pinch, regular laundry detergent or dish soap can be safely and effectively used with pressure washers on both the machine and the external siding of the house.

-Again, if you’re in a pinch there is sure to be something around your home you can use.
-However, the above is specifically designed to be tough on dirt, grease, and mold while protecting your exterior materials and paint.
+However, the above formula is specifically designed to be tough on dirt, grease, and mold while protecting your exterior materials and paint.